brandonchartier/coppice/README.md

 `action: { fn: (ctx, payload) => (...) }`

-Contains functions that will commit updates.
+Contains functions that will commit updates or dispatch more actions.
 Actions can be asynchronous.

 - `ctx` is an object that contains the `commit` and `dispatch` functions.
 - `payload` refers to the payload sent by `dispatch`.